“We feel so isolated”.

-But like many others fleeing conflict, Royar’s plight has been exacerbated by separation from his family.
-He left behind two brothers; brothers that he loves and depends on.
-This agonising separation has inflicted immeasurably pain upon a family already grief-stricken by the horrors of war.
+Like so many others fleeing conflict, his plight has been worsened by separation from his family.
+Leaving behind two brothers – brothers he loves and depends on – this detachment has inflicted pain on a family already grief-stricken by the horrors of war.

 “How can we start a new life when my family has been torn apart?”

 While international law recognises that families are entitled to protection in relation to family members, it is left to individual states to define what is meant by ‘family’.
-In the UK, the government’s definition of family for the purposes of immigration is founded on an understanding of the ‘nuclear family’, which excludes grandparents, adult siblings and children aged 18 and over.
+In the UK, the government’s definition of a family for the purposes of immigration is founded on an understanding of the ‘nuclear family’ – a concept which excludes grandparents, adult siblings and children aged 18 or over.

 Trapped in Lebanon

-After many months, outraged by the insurmountable challenges that no refugee should be forced to endure when simply trying to escape conflict, I began helping Royar and his parents in their efforts to bring back the rest of the family.
+After many months, and growing increasingly frustrated by the insurmountable challenges that no refugee should be forced to endure when simply trying to escape conflict, I began assisting Royar and his parents in their effort to bring together their family.

 Psychological and physical trauma